 Vision statements tell the world what you stand for.
 If well-defined they can be the trigger that makes people want to do business with you.

 Many small businesses struggle to define a strong vision statement, if they have one at all.
 “We want to be the No. 1 seller of X in six counties,” isn’t a vision statement.
 That’s a goal statement.
-“We want to change the world,” is half of a vision statement, but too vague to provide definition to your audience.
+“We want to change the world,” is half of one, but too vague to provide definition to your audience.

 So what does it take to write a strong small business vision statement?
 Here are my thoughts:

-A strong vision statement focuses on your audience, and you
+A strong statement focuses on your audience, and you

 It should provide an answer to, “What do you hope to provide these wonderful people who do business with you?”
 The best answer should be what enhances their experience, not your bottom line.
 It should help people know how you’ll benefit as well, even if selling more products is the reason.

-A strong vision statement has a what and a how
+A strong statement has a what and a how

 You’re going to make customer’s lives easier?
 That’s great.
 But how will you do that?
 JetBlue Airways’s vision statement says its goal is to bring humanity back to air travel.
 On the surface, that seems incomplete.
 But they imply the how.
 You know they mean by treating customers better than other airlines.